ebayasgalan/ericbayasgalan.com/README.md

-# My portfolio website
+# My website

 ## About
 ---
-This website contains information about me and my completed projects.
-It was built by Gatsby, React, and Styled Components.
+Hello 👋 this is my portfolio website.
+It was built by Gatsby, React, Styled Components, and Netlify.
+You can check out the projects I've done and feel free to contact me.

 ## Deployment
 ---
-You can visit this site at ericbayasgalan.com.
-It is deployed on Netlify which automates continuous deployment from Git.
+This site is live at ericbayasgalan.com.
+It is deployed on Netlify which automates CI/CD from Git.

-## Setup and Installation
+## Setup and Running the website
 ---
 * Fork this repo and clone it to your local machine
 * Run npm install to install necessary dependencies